Dfam-consortium/FamDB/README.md

 `famdb.py -i ./dfam names [-f json] <term>`

 `term` can be a taxonomy identifier number or part of a species/clade name.
+In this example the FamDB files are stored in a directory called 'dfam' in the current working directory.
+RepeatMasker looks for them in its "Library/famdb" directory by default.

 Exact matches are distinguished from non-exact matches.
 For example: